Nneka the Pretty Serpent (1994 film)

 Nneka the Pretty Serpent is a two-part 1994 Nigerian horror drama film directed and written by Zeb Ejiro and produced by Okechukwu Ogunjiofor.
 It is regarded as the Nollywood movie that started the trend of storylines involving demon-possessed subjects who are cleansed by pastors.

 Plot

-Nneka the Pretty Serpent follows the story of a woman who desperately wants to conceive a child of her own.
-In order to conceive, she meets the river goddess (also referred to as Mami Wata) for help.
-She promises to dedicate the child to the river goddess for her help.
-The woman in turn conceives and delivers a female child named Nneka.
-Nneka possesses supernatural powers which she uses to perpetuate evil; her aim is to seduce prominent married men in order to take their money and souls.
-Nneka was possessed by the queen mother spirit to kill six people that took her powers in the drama (NNEKA THE PRETTY SERPENT).
-Each one of them had a weakness, the first person's weakness was that he was addicted to women.
-The second person, Fatima, was addicted to perfume.
+Nneka the Pretty Serpent tells the story of a woman who desperately wants to conceive a child of her own.
+In her quest to become pregnant, she seeks the help of the river goddess, also known as Mami Wata.
+In return for this assistance, she promises to dedicate the child to the river goddess.
+The woman subsequently conceives and gives birth to a female child named Nneka.

+Nneka possesses supernatural powers, which she uses to perpetrate evil.
+Her aim is to seduce prominent married men in order to take their money and souls.
+Nneka is possessed by the Queen Mother spirit and is tasked with killing six people who had taken her powers.
+Each of these individuals has a specific weakness: the first is addicted to women, while the second, Fatima, is addicted to perfume.